silviamaggi/smd-com/_posts/2021-05-31-learning-to-draw.md

 Being a life-long learner, I love to develop news skills.
 However, if there is something I know about myself, is that I need structure and some guidance, otherwise every attempt will be void.

-I’ve encountered an article wrote by Jane Zhang, an independent data visualization designer, about [why she’s finally learning to draw](https://janezhang.ca/posts/why-im-learning-to-draw/){:target="_blank" rel="noopener" title="Read Jane's post"}.
-Jane is following the lessons from [Drawabox.com](https://drawabox.com/){:target="_blank" rel="noopener" title="Go to the Drawabox website"}, and shared a video from their instructor that perfectly describes what happens every time I’m faced with a blank page.
+I’ve encountered an article wrote by Jane Zhang, an independent data visualization designer, about [why she’s finally learning to draw](https://janezhang.ca/posts/why-im-learning-to-draw/){:title="Read Jane's post"}.
+Jane is following the lessons from [Drawabox.com](https://drawabox.com/){:title="Go to the Drawabox website"}, and shared a video from their instructor that perfectly describes what happens every time I’m faced with a blank page.

 {% include pattern-video.html id="mgl6Ll3K3gw" title="Overcoming the Fear of a Blank Page" %}